 Media and File Formats

 AILLA accepts the following digital media: audio, video, images, texts, and binary data.
 We accept all format types listed in the table below.
-Digital media can be sent to AILLA on an external hard disk, USB drive, CD, DVD, or by digital file transfer.
+Digital media can be sent to AILLA on an external hard disk, USB drive, or by digital file transfer.

 |Media type||Allowed file formats|